PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Scroll Up

 Scrolls up on the particular screen element.
+The main difference from swipe call is that scroll will try to move the current viewport exactly to the next/previous page (the term "page" means the content, which fits into a single device screen)

 ### Usage